Bridging chemistry and Gaussian boson sampling: A photonic hierarchy of approximations for molecular vibronic spectra: Results

 Fig.~\ref{fig:SetupFigure} shows a simplified schematic of our setup for realizing measurements made under the linear coupling approximation.
 A pulsed laser at $1550$~nm (Menlo Systems GmbH, SmartComb) is coupled to a programmable photonic processor (QuiX Quantum) implementing a variable 1x8 beam-splitter tree.
 This allows to create a source of 8 coherent states with different mean photon numbers.
 Superconducting nano-wire single-photon detectors (Single Quantum) are used to measure the photon number in each pulse at the outputs.
 With those we can achieve an intrinsic PNR of up to $3$ photons with high confidence \cite{IntrinsicPNR}.
 Furthermore, for modes with $|\beta_i|^2\geq0.35$ we used a time-space multiplexed detection \cite{Achilles2003} with $16$ bins, allowing to resolve up to $40$ photons in one vibronic mode (not shown in Fig.~\ref{fig:SetupFigure}, see Supplementary for details on the setup).
 In the case of molecules with more than $8$ modes, or multiple modes with $|\beta_i|^2\geq0.35$, the measurements were split up in multiple runs and combined afterwards since the individual modes are independent (see Methods for details).

 \boldsize{Benchmarking the approximations}

 We measured the vibronic spectra of multiple molecules in the linear coupling approximation using our photonic setup.
 For each experimental run $18\times10^7$ samples were taken.
-Additionally, we performed simulations for the parallel approximation and GBS approach, generating $18\times 10^7$ and $2.5\times10^6$ samples, respectively.
+Additionally, we performed numerical simulations for the parallel approximation and GBS approach, generating $18\times 10^7$ and $2.5\times10^6$ samples, respectively.
 We highlight that the GBS approach corresponds to the Duschinsky approximation and therefore serves as a benchmark.
-Note that the reduced number of samples in the latter case is due to the computational complexity of GBS \cite{Hamilton2017, KruseGBS}.
+Note that the reduced number of samples in the latter case is due to the computational complexity of GBS \cite{Hamilton2017, KruseGBS} demanding a significant amount of computational resources and computation time.
 For simulating GBS we use The Walrus library \cite{Gupt2019}.
 The validity of the simulation was verified by comparing the results to classically simulated spectra using FCClasses \cite{FCClasses}.
 More details on the measurements, selected molecule parameters (description of spectroscopy types and origin of parameters) and simulations can be found in the Supplementary.

 To compare the results for the different photonic implementations, we use the similarity $F = \sum_{\omega^{\prime\prime} = 0}^{\infty}\sqrt{p(\omega^{\prime\prime})\cdot q(\omega^{\prime\prime})}$, where $p(\omega^{\prime\prime})$ and $q(\omega^{\prime\prime})$ are the FCFs of the two spectra to be compared.
 The measurement and simulation results for a subset of molecules are shown in Fig.~\ref{fig:results}.
-We can identify that our photonic measurement in the linear coupling approximation accurately reconstructs the vibronic spectra of formic acid (Fig.~\ref{fig:results} a) and p-benzyne (Fig.~\ref{fig:results} b) with $98.1$~\% and $99.3$~\% similarity, respectively.
+We can identify that our photonic measurement in the linear coupling approximation accurately reconstructs the vibronic spectra of formic acid (Fig.~\ref{fig:results} a) and p-benzyne (Fig.~\ref{fig:results} b) with $98.4$~\% and $99.5$~\% similarity, respectively.